TomasKostadinov/TomasKostadinov/README.md

 ## Apps

-Feel free to submit PRs and Issues to any public repsitories.
+Feel free to submit PRs and Issues to any public repsitory.

 You also can find more information about me below